 In recent years, a plethora of credible and useful online resources have mushroomed over the years for individuals to upskill themselves anytime and anywhere.
-As we maintain social distancing and work from home measures due to the COVID-19 situation, consider utilising some of these online resources to broaden your skillsets, stay ahead of the game, and make the most of your time at home.

 After establishing a clearer understanding of yourself and your career journey, and identifying areas for upskilling, it’s time to explore resources that will help you level up.
 The almost limitless number of learning resources available online can make eyes glaze over with indecision.
 To help you get started on improving yourself personally and career-wise, we have put together a selection of upskilling resources for you to easily tap on.

 Undertaking professional development e-learning classes is one of the most direct and simple way to upskill yourself.
 Besides Massive Open Online Courses (MOOCs) such as Coursera, edX, and FutureLearn, universities like Harvard, Stanford and Yale have dedicated sections on their own sites to list free, available online modules for anyone willing to learn.
 Looking for targeted or platform-specific learning?
 Try out Microsoft Learn or Facebook Blueprint.
 Others such as LinkedIn Learning and Google Digital Garage aggregate a whole host of both in-house and external courses for you to choose from.